RedFerret61/VeeHarmGen/README.md

     run_BAR2_folk.cmd

         USAGE: run_BAR2_folk mxlfile
-               where mxfile.mxl is in input/music e.g. run_BAR2_folk music
+               where mxlfile.mxl is in input/music e.g. run_BAR2_folk music
                Output is in output
         Produces harmonic rhythm placeholders and then
         uses "BAR2" as input for a "folk" style subset